 What are the key benefits of using Google Data Studio?

-The biggest benefit is that it’s free.
+The most significant benefit is that it’s free.

 We recently released a new integration that allows you to connect your Engagement Cloud campaign reports to Google Sheets.
-You’ve started using it already, how did you find it?
+You’ve started using it already; how did you find it?

 How does this make your day job easier?

-We’ve very interested in our email marketing performance over time.
+We’re very interested in our email marketing performance over time.
 In the past, the executives would pull the campaign data manually into a spreadsheet and map that out so we could compare like-for-like campaigns and keep an eye on how CTO, CTR, and CTOR improve as we make optimizations.
 As marketers know, not all email campaigns are the same or even meant to be compared, so we’ve always wanted to be able to filter and manipulate data in a way to let us see trends across similar campaigns.